April 11, 2014 | Benefits Management | Posted by Ascentis

 In addition to setting up the tax-exempt Sec.
 132 contributions to be excluded from taxable wages in Payroll, Ascentis can help with other impacts of the new regulations as well.

-Finally, commuter benefit records documenting the implementation of the program must be provided to Bay Area Air Quality Management District (BAAQMD) and/or the Metropolitan Transportation Commission (MTC) upon demand, so year-to-date reports of the earnings involved and/or employer cost memo deductions will be important to retain and/or generate as needed, to support audits, and Ascentis Payroll can help support this.
+Finally, commuter benefit records documenting the implementation of the program must be provided to Bay Area Air Quality Management District (BAAQMD) and/or the Metropolitan Transportation Commission (MTC) upon demand, so year-to-date reports of the earnings involved and/or employer cost memo deductions will be important to retain and/or generate as needed, to support audits, and Ascentis payroll software can help support this.